Caldo de Albóndigas is an authentic Mexican meatball soup, served in a light and healthy broth full of vegetables.

 TIPS FOR MAKING ALBONDIGAS

 The essence of the spice in this soup comes from an exotic trio of fresh cilantro, crushed coriander, and whole safflower petals.
-When I make this soup I am flooded with memories of being in my grandmother’s kitchen and being that little kid again.

 What you will need: